digbmc/media-medea/README.md

 Repository for Greek Drama, Black Lives website project

+For documentation on the Hitchens theme, see [theme-docs.md].

 ## Git workflow instructions

 Whenever you contribute to this repository, please follow these instructions: